OpenDevEd/bwrap-cursor/README.md

 - Complete isolation from your regular Cursor configuration
 - May require reconfiguring extensions and settings

+See [bwrap_alternatives/README.md](bwrap_alternatives/README.md) for detailed information about this approach and potential improvements.

 ### Firejail Attempt (`do_not_use/firejail_cursor`)
 An early attempt using Firejail that was abandoned due to networking issues.
 The file is preserved for reference but should not be used.